 In fact, I’ve had days lately where I’m just walking like down the hall and suddenly it’s like someone punches me in the stomach and I start just howling uncontrollably sobbing and I feel so alone and I feel so completely abandoned by my husband and his choices that he chose his addiction and his anger over his family that he purposefully is destroying our family.
 I feel so much trauma and I do surrender.
 I surrender.
-I keep my boundaries, and I still just am in this trauma place.
+I’ll keep my boundaries, and I still just am in this trauma place.
 And I have faith that if I continue to read my scriptures, I continue to pray.
 I continue to attend the temple which I’m doing.
-I continue to reach out.
+And I continue to reach out.
 I continue to do connecting behaviors with my sponsor and friends and family, which I’m doing that eventually I will be healed.
-I went to yoga this morning and I got a little mantra card from my teacher and it said, your healing is already in process and I know eventually I will heal and the trauma won’t be so intense.
+This morning I went to yoga and I got a little mantra card from my teacher and it said, your healing is already in process.
+I know eventually I will heal and the trauma won’t be so intense.
 The boundaries that I have set, which have been very difficult to keep, have been the defining part of me healing.

 If this podcast is helpful to you, please support it.
 Every one of your donations helps keep this podcast going.
 Until next week, stay safe out there.